PUGEA/MLDA/README.md

 ## <a name="introduction"></a>Features

 >* MLDA detects DTU genes under mulptiple conditions by likelihood ratio test based on maximum likelihood of two models(LR0 and LR1).
->* MLDA provides an approach to accurately estimate gene and isoform expression from RNA-Seq data by modeling the isoform- and exon-specific read sequencing biases.
+>* MLDA provides an approach to accurately estimate isoform usage from RNA-Seq data by modeling the isoform- and exon-specific read sequencing biases.
->* MLDA provides an approach to accurately estimate isoform abundances under different conditions.
+>* The relative transcript abundances are modeled as random variables and their variability is accounted in the model.

 * * *